dsausa/dsa-ui/docs/git.md

 While there is a lot to learn about Git, the following concepts are the most important to know for contributing to `dsa-ui`:

+## :v: Branches

-* __Branches__ are used to isolate work.
+__Branches__ are used to isolate work.
 The `main` branch is a protected branch; it should contain only code ready to publish and deploy.

   To make changes, create a new __branch__ for your work.
 You will make __commits__ to this branch.
 When your changes are ready to be reviewed, open a __pull request__.
 It will be reviewed by a fellow dev.
 Once approved, you may __merge__ your branch into `main`.